-Process Legal Requirement Total Number Completed % Achieved in legal deadline Total Number Completed % Achieved in legal deadline Total Number Completed % Achieved in legal deadline Direction of Travel Comments Februar March April 2 Send a notification of joining the LGPS to a scheme member Two months from the date of joining the scheme or earlier if within one month of receiving jobholder information where the individual is being automatically enrolled/re-enrolled 147 100% 222 100% 86 97.67% • 2 cases missed target in April 2023 Inform a scheme member of their calculated benefits (refund or deferred) As soon as practicable and no more than two months from the date of notification (from employer or scheme member) 58 67.24% 50 78% 45 75.56% 19 cases missed target in February 2023.
-11 cases missed target in March 2023.
+Process Legal Requirement Total Number Completed % Achieved in legal deadline Total Number Completed % Achieved in legal deadline Total Number Completed % Achieved in legal deadline Direction of Travel Comments Send a Two months March 222 100% April : 97.67% May 2 86 100% 2 cases missed target in April 2023 notification of joining the LGPS to a scheme member from the date of joining the scheme or earlier if within one month of receiving jobholder information where the individual is being automatically enrolled/reenrolled 222 10076 80 97.07% 80 100 76 1 2 cases missed target in April 2023 Inform a scheme member of their calculated benefits (refund or deferred) As soon as practicable and no more than two months from the date of notification (from employer or scheme member) 50 78% 45 75.56% 64 85.94% 1 11 cases missed target in March 2023.
 11 cases missed target in April 2023.
+10 cases missed target in May 2023.
 Many deferred benefit calculations are delayed due to outstanding interfund and aggregation cases.
 The team have been focusing on Blitz Days and a change in aggregation process to try and eliviate this issue.
-Interfund transfers have been put on hold whild we await new factrs from GAD.
+Some Interfund transfers were put on hold during this period while we awaited new factors from GAD.

-Process Legal Requirement Total Number Completed % Achieved in legal deadline Total Number Completed % Achieved in legal deadline Total Number Completed % Achieved in legal deadline Direction of Travel Comments Februar March April 2 To process and pay a refund Two months from the date of request 9 100% 18 100% 10 100% - Obtain transfer details for transfer in, calculate and provide quotation to member Two months from the date of request 3 100% 4 100% 1 100% • Notify the amount of retirement benefits One month from the date of retirement if on or after normal pension age or two months from the date of retirement if after normal pension age 52 100% 53 100% 45 100% - Provide a retirement quotation on request As soon as practicable but no more than two months from the date of request unless there has already been a request in the last 12 months 74 98.65% 84 100% 73 100% 1 2 cases missed target in February 2023.
-One case was delayed while the deferred benefit was calculated.
-The other case was a completed case that was incorrectly reopened and task comments added.
-Training has been provided to the team to prevent this in the future.
+Process Legal Requirement Total Number Completed % Achieved in legal deadline Total Number Completed % Achieved in legal deadline Total Number Completed % Achieved in legal deadline Direction of Travel Comments March 2022 April : 2023 May 2 2023 To process and pay a refund Two months from the date of request 18 100% 10 100% 13 100% Obtain transfer details for transfer in, calculate and provide quotation to member Two months from the date of request 4 100% 1 100% 1 100% - Notify the amount of retirement benefits One month from the date of retirement if on or after normal pension age or two months from the date of retirement if after normal pension age 53 100% 45 100% 57 100% - Provide a retirement quotation on request As soon as practicable but no more than two months from the date of request unless there has already been a request in the last 12 months 84 100% 73 100% 77 98.70% ļ 2 cases missed target in May 2023.
+On investigation this was due to the repy Due dates within the task management system not being properly applied while we were tracing the members.
+The team have been reminded about correct workflow process.

-Process Legal Requirement Total Number Completed % Achieved in legal deadline Total Number Completed % Achieved in legal deadline Total Number Completed % Achieved in legal deadline Direction of Travel Comments Februar y 2023 March 2023 April : 2023 Calculate and notify (dependent(s) of amount of death benefits As soon as possible but in any event no more than two months from date of becoming aware of death or from date of request from a third party (e.g. personal representative) 23 100% 36 100% 22 100% 1 Provide all active and deferred members with annual benefit statements each year By 31st August
+Process Legal Requirement Total Number Completed % Achieved in legal deadline Total Number Completed % Achieved in legal deadline Total Number Completed % Achieved in legal deadline Direction of Travel Comments March April : May 2 Calculate and notify (dependent(s) of amount of death benefits As soon as possible but in any event no more than two months from date of becoming aware of death or from date of request from a third party (e.g. personal representative) 36 100% 22 100% 28 96.43% • One case missed target in May 2023.
+On investigation this was due to the reply due date not being correctly updated.
+Task comments show case was processed in a timely way.
+Have reminded team of workflow process but no concerns.
+Provide all active and deferred members with annual benefit statements each year By 31 st August N/A N/A N/A N/A N/A N/A N/A